Xenophon Stratigos: Life

 Xenophon Stratigos was born in Corfu on 7 July 1869.
 He studied in the Hellenic Military Academy, graduating on 10 August 1890 as a 2nd Lieutenant of Engineers.
-He fought in the Greco-Turkish War of 1897, after which he was sent for studies to the Prussian War College in Berlin.
+He fought in the Greco-Turkish War of 1897, after which he was sent for studies at the Prussian War College in Berlin.
 During the Balkan Wars of 1912–13, he served as a staff officer in the operations department of the Greek General Headquarters, with the rank of captain.

 In 1915 he was appointed head of the Intelligence Directorate of the Army Staff Service, and became Deputy Chief of Staff in 1916.
 From November 1916 until June 1917, he substituted as Chief of the Staff Service, as the latter post was vacant.
 A staunch monarchist, he was dismissed from the Army in 1917 due to the National Schism, but returned following the electoral defeat of Eleftherios Venizelos in November 1920.
 Promoted to Major General (retroactive from 1919), he was again appointed Deputy Chief of the General Staff.
 As Greece was embroiled in the Asia Minor Campaign, he was named personal liaison between King Constantine I and the Headquarters of the Army of Asia Minor during the 1921 Greek offensive operations.